tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Split server spoofing

-Assuming ESNI records retrieved from DNS are authenticated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Split Mode is not possible.
+Assuming ECHO records retrieved from DNS are authenticated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Split Mode is not possible.
 See {{cleartext-dns}} for more details regarding cleartext DNS.

-Authenticating the ESNIConfigs structure naturally authenticates the included public name.
+Authenticating the ECHOConfigs structure naturally authenticates the included public name.
 This also authenticates any retry signals from the server because the client validates the server certificate against the public name before retrying.